weebthedev/touchcli-template/README.md

 npm start
 ```

-*After cloning, you can add your commands in the "modules" folder (supports folders-only)*
+*After cloning, you can make a "modules" folder by doing `mkdir modules` then add your commands in the "modules" folder (supports folders-only)*

 <img src="https://tenor.com/view/thumbs-up-good-great-ok-okay-gif-5129592.gif" />